 The Circle of Care Technical Working Group continues to meet and will be seeking a resolution of the KO Chiefs to support the Continuum of Care Framework and for their approval on the development of protocols/partnerships necessary that will directly support all clients.
-Initial framework design will be submitted to the KO Chiefs for their review and approval and we will be connecting with the communitybased KO Jordan's Principle Working Group for further collaboration and development.
+Initial framework design will be submitted to the KO Chiefs for their review and approval and we will be connecting with the community-based KO Jordan's Principle Working Group for further collaboration and development.

 The Continuum of Care Framework is still under development.
 Due to the global pandemic, many of the work on this has been delayed.
-The pandemic also had each department develop a pandemic plan that prioritized the safety and well-being of students and staff, as they provide support and/or care.
-During the pandemic, there were many gaps and issues that First Nations required assistance with as students were attending school online.
+The pandemic also had each department develop a pandemic plan that prioritized the safety and wellbeing of students and staff, as they provide support and/or care.
+During the pandemic, there were many gaps and issues that First Nations required assistance with as students were issued that First Nations required assistance with as students were attending school online.
 The community infrastructure was tested in the areas of available physical space and technical support i.e. chromebooks and broadband capabilities.